Sharded blockchain architecture

 Coordination layer

-Shard execution layer
+Shard execution

 Cross-shard messaging